ebajec/englinks-app-server/README.md

 **server.py** Pretty self-explanatory I'm sure.

-'/tutor-requests' recieves tutor requests and stores the data in folders named
+'/tutor-requests' recieves tutor requests and stores the data in folders for each username.

+'/login'  Supposed to verify login info.
+For now it just returns true because it's only for testing.

+'/event_data/filename.txt' Entering the name of a valid file containing event data will return the contents of that file.